 Provides introductory studio experience in 3D computer graphic concepts with MAYA.
 Emphasis will also be placed on developing an aesthetic criterion for evaluation.
+May be repeated for credit, up to 6 credits.
 (6 lec/lab hrs.)

 Art 135-Papermaking (3)